 16.1 – Relevance to stocks markets

-It is believed that the Fibonacci ratios i.e 61.8%, 38.2%, and 23.6% finds its application in stock charts.
+It is believed that the Fibonacci ratios, i.e. 61.8%, 38.2%, and 23.6%, finds its application in stock charts.
 Fibonacci analysis can be applied when there is a noticeable up-move or down-move in prices.
 Whenever the stock moves either upwards or downwards sharply, it usually tends to retrace back before its next move.
-For example if the stock has run up from Rs.50 to Rs.100, then it is likely to retrace back to probably Rs.70, before it can move Rs.120.
+For example, if the stock has run up from Rs.50 to Rs.100, it is likely to retrace back to probably Rs.70 before moving Rs.120.

-‘The retracement level forecast’ is a technique using which one can identify upto which level retracement can happen.
-These retracement levels provide a good opportunity for the traders to enter new positions in the direction of the trend.
-The Fibonacci ratios i.e 61.8%, 38.2%, and 23.6% helps the trader to identify the possible extent of the retracement.
+‘The retracement level forecast’ is a technique that can identify upto which level retracement can happen.
+These retracement levels provide a good opportunity for the traders to enter new positions in the trend direction.
+The Fibonacci ratios, i.e. 61.8%, 38.2%, and 23.6%, help the trader identify the retracement’s possible extent.
 The trader can use these levels to position himself for trade.

 Have a look at the chart below: